puppetlabs/puppet-docs/source/guides/introduction.markdown

 Once you've learned the basics, make sure you understand classes and modules, then move on to the advanced sections and read more about the features that are useful to you.
 Learning all at once is definitely not required.
-If you find something confusing, use the feedback tab to let us know.
+If you find something confusing, [file a ticket](http://docs.puppetlabs.com/contribute.html#filing-tickets) or email us at <faq@puppetlabs.com> to let us know.

 System Components
 -----------------